What’s the most important things homeschoolers need to know?

 In the beginning, I didn’t know this.
 I expected a homeschool social club where everyone hung out at the same time and same place each day.
 And they were like my family.

 When my kids were in school, I knew that all families weren’t identical, but we all showed up for the same events, signed the same consent forms, helped our kids with the same homework, so there was some commonality.

 Get your free Homeschool Mama Reading List here.

 As a homeschooler, I definitely knew we were considered different because people asked about our lifestyle ALL THE TIME.

 But we’re ALL different, right?
-Every family, homeschooled and schooled alike, come from different homes, have different values, laugh at different things, and work at different things.
+Every family, homeschooled and schooled alike, comes from different homes, has different values, laughs at different things, and works at different things.

 The act of doing something not-so-mainstream, like homeschooling, does indeed make us different though.
 (So different that we get plenty of time to think about why we’re different, why we’re doing what we’re doing, and if it’s worth all the effort swimming upstream).

 This is probably why our children look different:

 Our kids are learning that they are different because everyone is always asking about our different lifestyle.

 Our family was not aspiring to be different.
 We were just honouring the differentness that we know we are and BEING it.
 We just wanted to homeschool for freedom: freedom to personalize our kids’ education, freedom to create our own social community, freedom to create our own schedule, and to travel too.
 But get asked often enough, and you too will recognize that people see you as different.